 The Clipper Restaurant Bar and Lounge is regarded as one of Airlie Beach's best restaurants.
 Located at the Coral Sea Resort, this upmarket restaurant has endless views of the Coral Sea and Whitsunday Islands.
-The Shipwrecked Seafood Bar & Grill is a casual beachfront restaurant decked out with nautical memorabilia.
+Hemingways is a contemporary venue located on the waterfront in Abell Point Marine where you can dine on delicious food with uninterrupted ocean views.
 Fish D’vine and Rum Bar offers fresh seafood and more than 500 rums from around the world.
 Choose from more than 800 beers and ciders at Denman Cellars Beer Café or watch the boats on the water over a cool drink at the Whitsunday Sailing Club.

 Shop the markets and boutiques